Vali Nasr

-Vali Reza Nasr (ولی رضا نصر, born 20 December 1960) is an Iranian-American academic and political scientist, specializing in Middle Eastern studies and the history of Islam.
+Seyyed Vali Reza Nasr (Note: /fa/.) (ولیرضا نصر, /fa/; born 20 December 1960) is an Iranian-American academic and political scientist, specializing in Middle Eastern studies and the history of Islam.
 He is Majid Khaddouri Professor of International Affairs and Middle East Studies at the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C.
 He served as the eighth dean of the school from 2012 to 2019.

-Nasr is also a Non-Resident Fellow in South Asia at Atlantic Council, and has been described by The Economist as "a leading world authority on Shia Islam".
+Nasr is also a non-resident senior adviser at the Center for Strategic and International Studies, and has been described by The Economist as "a leading world authority on Shia Islam".

 Biography

 Vali Nasr, son of the Iranian academic, philosopher, and scholar of religion Seyyed Hossein Nasr, was born in Tehran, Imperial State of Iran in 1960.
 He went to school in England at age 16, and immigrated to the United States after the Islamic Revolution in Iran (1979).

 He received his B.A. degree from Tufts University in international relations summa cum laude.
 He earned his M.A. degree in international economics and Middle Eastern studies from the Fletcher School of Law and Diplomacy in 1984, then went on to earn his doctorate in political science from the MIT School of Humanities, Arts, and Social Sciences in 1991.